 Yes you can.
 Breathe a sigh of relief now and read on.

 One of the ways I like to quickly thaw my turkey is by placing it in water.
 I take a frozen bird, place it in a bucket of water, weigh it down, and it sits there until ready.
 I add ice sometimes depending on how cold the temperature of the water stays.
 It needs to be at 40 or below at all times.

 So instead of just soaking the turkey in flavorless water, you could soak the turkey in a brine.
 Two birds are killed with one stone (although most likely if your turkey was frozen it was already killed).

 Start with a 5 gallon bucket.
 Your standard issue bucket.
 Make sure that is really clean before hand.

-You also will need seasonings for the brine.
+You will also need seasonings for the brine.
 Every brine of course starts with salt.
 Kosher salt is my go to for this purpose.
-While you can just brine with salt, there are many other options that can be used to add even more flavor.
+While you can brine with just salt, there are many other options that can be used to add even more flavor.
 Here is a list of them:

-Whole/Cracked Black Peppercorn
+- Whole/Cracked Black Peppercorn